Do you want to learn to rank #1 for high-traffic keywords in any niche?

 It gets better.

-Over the last 18 months this SEO strategy has been applied to several posts across his client's site, generating 152,732 visits.
+Over an 18 month period this simple SEO strategy was applied to several posts across his client's site, generating 152,732 visits.

-Every month, this organic traffic delivers hundreds of new email subscribers and potential business leads.
+Every month, the organic traffic delivers hundreds of new email subscribers, affiliate commissions and potential business leads.

-This a monster 7,000 word SEO case study, so I've including a table of contents below so you can easily navigate between sections.
+Note: This a monster 8,000 word SEO case study, so I've included a table of contents below for you to easily navigate between sections.

 SEO Case Study: The Step-By-Step Process Michael Karp Used to rank #1 and Generate 20,314 Organic Pageviews (With a Single Post)

 Alan Perlman started UAV Coach to help people break into the industry, and build a business around something he’s passionate about.